+At Winchester Thurston School, I taught writing and literature courses and served as the Faculty Advisor of the award-winning literary and art magazine, Plaid.
 At Chatham, my creative writing courses, Special Topics: Poetry, Special Topics: Fiction, and Creative Writing I and II, used contemporary literary works as models from which to generate writing.
 These courses operated on the assumption that to improve as a writer, one must read widely and deeply, and just keep writing.
+I ask my students to take real risks in their writing — to push themselves to find their unique voices, and to say the things they are afraid to say.

 I have also taught a practicum course to support the publication of Chatham’s undergraduate literary journal, The Minor Bird.
 All phases of the publishing process were addressed, especially reviewing, copyediting, curation, design, and marketing.
 The course is designed to allow students to gain experience and knowledge of the creative, technical, and professional aspects of publishing a literary journal.

-At CMU, my Humanities Scholars course, Poetry and Power, asks: Does poetry have power in our society?
+At Carnegie Mellon, my Humanities Scholars course, Poetry and Power, asks: Does poetry have power in our society?
 What is its social function?
 How is poetry distinct from other modes of writing?
 Students read and discuss poetry both on and off the page, as well as explore arguments about poetry, poetics, and power via essays, literature, performance, media, and community engagement.

 My first-year writing course, Gender and Popular Culture, helps students learn to interpret texts and write critically.
 We read, watch, and discuss academic and popular essays, poems, film and other media.
 We ask: in what ways do gender narratives affect our lives and behaviors, and what assumptions underlie these narratives?

 I also co-directed the Social Change Semester with Nico Slate, which brought Carnegie Mellon students from Pittsburgh to Qatar and India in 2013.
 Our goal: to create a sustainable model of service-based global education.
 By engaging directly in the challenges and opportunities facing Qatar and India, we learned with our partners how to mobilize social innovation in pursuit of social justice.
 Together, we leveraged CMU’s resources to advance the work of our community partners in Qatar and India.
+The students on the first Social Change Semester created a blog that explores their experiences in their own words.
+You can read their stories here.